FLUID FILLED FUN

 purple / black

 Inspired by all of the above, we have introduced a new liquid motion design which has been re-imagined for the 21st century.
-Featuring up to four distinct colors, these are true kaleidoscopes which feature overlapping layers of color.
+Featuring four colors (two per side), these are true kaleidoscopes which feature overlapping layers of color.
 You'll be captivated watching them dance and frolic.

-They can be enjoyed as traditional timers, or can involve a more playful style.
-If you slowly rotate it in your hands you can manipulate the flow pattern.
-And shake it energetically and you'll create a temporary bubble emulsion that is a real retina pleaser.
+They can be enjoyed as traditional timers, or can involve a more playful style by rotating them in your hands to manipulate the flow pattern and watch the physics at play.
+Shake it energetically and you'll create a temporary bubble emulsion.

-Color suggestions are welcome on online orders of 3 or less.
+Color suggestions are welcome on online orders of 6 or less (allow time for fabrication).